Ssekyene/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 **Note:**

 - The folder [main_files](./main_files) contains test examples of the the modules each corresponding to a module with the same prefix number ie `4-main.js` corresponds to `4-rectangle.js`.
+- Make sure you take a chronological follow up of the files for a step by step learning experience